StarRocks/starrocks/docs/table_design/Table_types.md

 - Since version 2.4.0, you can create asynchronous materialized views based on Primary Key tables.

-- The Primary Key model does not support materialized views.
+- The Primary Key table does not support materialized views.

 - You cannot use the ALTER TABLE statement to change the data types of the primary key columns and reorder metric columns.
 For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).